PnguinMster/portfolio-pages/_posts/2025-10-16-portfolio-website-blog.md

 ## Starting the Coding {#code}

 After all that design preparation, it was finally time to start coding.
 Hoping I remembered what I’d learned in a class years ago, I started with a simple index.html file.
 Using the design as a reference, I created a basic HTML layout for each page.
 This included the boilerplate HTML, like title, description, author, and other metadata.
-I built a basic layout with ‘<div>’, headers, and paragraph elements.
+I built a basic layout with `<div>`, headers, and paragraph elements.
 Writing the text for each page and giving it the rough layout.
 This part didn’t take too long.
 During this process, I also gathered placeholder images and downloaded any logos I may need for links.
 I structured the files into folders like HTML, images, and CSS.
 This is around the same time I created the GitHub project for version control.

 I also wanted to improve my GitHub workflow and learn to better use git.
 This meant using git in the terminal and utilizing GitHub’s built-in issues to keep track of tasks.
 I also tried out the GitHub projects to organize what I needed to do.
 Luckily, GitHub provides free hosting for static websites.
 I learned about setting up and using task issues.
 I experimented with possibly rebasing and merging from the dev branch to the main branch, but I felt that, for an individual or small team, it is best to simply merge without rebasing.